 The irony of not using a care manager is that most families, given the opportunity to use the care manager, think they can do it themselves and will not pay the money.
 Yet the services of a care manager will probably save them considerably more money then do-it-yourself.
 The cost of the care manager might be only a fraction of the savings the care manager could produce.
 Care manager services can also greatly reduce family and caregiver stress and help eliminate family disputes and disagreements.

-Below is a partial list of serivces provided by a geriatric care manager:
+Below is a partial list of services provided by an aging life care professional / geriatric care manager:

 Assess the level and type of care needed and develop a care plan